THE SIGNIFICANCE OF THE OUTER PLANETS: URANUS, NEPTUNE, PLUTO

 Pluto was discovered in 1930.
 What's interesting is that it was discovered during Aquarius season, which is ruled by Saturn, and Pluto got a lot of the significations of Saturn, like death, darkness, and transformation.
 Pluto, as the furthest of the planets we relate to, spends about 15 to 20 years in a sign.

 In true Pluto fashion, things need to die in order to be reborn.
-One thing I don't love is that Pluto has gotten associated with transformation, and while it can and does signify transformation, all of the planets have the power of transformation, just in different ways.
-Saturn is transformative.
-Mars is transformative.
-Venus is transformative.
-Jupiter is transformative.
+One thing I don't love is that Pluto has gotten associated with “transformation,” and while it can and does signify transformation, all of the planets have the power of transformation, just in different ways.
+No doubt though, Pluto offers an opportunity for rebirth and reinvention of yourself and your life if it meets up with a personal planet or house in your birth chart.

 How The Outers Affect You On A Personal Level

-As another example, if you’re Gemini Rising with your ascendant at an early degree, then Uranus is highly potent for you right now.
-Uranus then describes the experiences you’re having in your life right now, and that's something to pay attention to.
-But if Uranus isn't in your Rising sign, and it’s not near your ascendant or any planet in your chart, then the Uranus in Gemini transit probably isn’t significant for you right now.
+As another example, if you’re Gemini Rising with your ascendant at an early degree, then Uranus will be highly transformative for you this year when it moves into Gemini in late April 2026 for seven years.
+But, if Uranus isn't in your Rising sign, and it’s not near your ascendant or any planet in your chart, then the Uranus in Gemini transit probably isn’t as significant for you right now.

 The prominence of these planets in your life, and how their transits are impacting you will depend on what aspects they’re making in your birth chart.
-I can help you unravel that in an astrology reading.
+I would love to help you unravel that in an astrology reading.